langjam/langjam/README.md

 Welcome to Lang Jam, a weekend coding jam.
 It carries much of the spirit of game jams, where teams create a video game in a weekend.
 In Lang Jam, you and your teammates will create a programming language based on the theme for that jam.

-The first Lang Jam will be held on Friday the 20th of August, starting at 7pm UK time (Timezone translator: https://dateful.com/eventlink/1037709179).
-It will run for 48 hours, ending at 7pm on Sunday the 22nd of August.
-Check back here for more info.

-**Update:** The jam is now live!
-The theme is "first-class comments".
+The first Lang Jam was held on Friday the 20th of August, starting at 7pm UK time (Timezone translator: https://dateful.com/eventlink/1037709179) and ran for 48 hours, ending at 7pm on Sunday the 22nd of August.
+The theme was "first-class comments".
 You can participate by joining the [jam repo](https://github.com/langjam/jam0001).
+You can [watch a video of the winners](https://www.youtube.com/watch?v=j7VAw8UfMeA).

 If you're interested in working with others on the jam, or want to chat, we also have a [discord](https://discord.gg/BmY6UUUU).